-Patients Dying Fast, And Far From Family, Challenge Practice of Palliative Care
+Patients Dying Fast, And Far From Family, Challenge Practice Of Palliative Care

 "From day one, he said he did not want to be on life support," Angie says.

-'This awful, awful truth'
+"This awful, awful truth"

 Darrell Owens started managing Robert's care.
 The family talked and texted with Owens.
 He'd give them regular updates and tell them what to expect.